KhoeLe/react-router-dom-outlet-context-which-type-for-contex-role/readme.md

-The provided code seems to be using the AuthProvider component to manage authentication and rendering different routes based on the user's authentication status.
+The provided code seems to be using the AuthProvider component to manage authentication and render different routes based on the user's authentication status.
 The stack and additional project details are not explicitly mentioned in the code snippet, so I'll provide a general description of a typical React project setup.

 Based on the code snippet, it appears to be a React project with the following components and concepts: